drawbuildplay/blog/content/blog/home-building-checklist-location/index.md

 School Districts
 ----------------

 Back in 2010, my wife and I were newly married and we built our first home, looking at school districts was about the last thing on our minds.
 We weren't planning on kids any time soon, and we prioritized other things about the house.
 Really, we didn't even think to look at what the school ratings were in the area that we built our home.
 What we learned pretty quickly though, is that the quality of the neighborhood is impacted by the schools in that area.
 I.e better schools tend to have more professionals in that area, and tend to be safer, slightly more affluent, etc.  This will directly impact your home value and your ability to sell in the future.
 So make sure you are buying in a district with good schools, even if you dont have kids yet.
+Five years later, we built our second new home.
+By this time we had kids, and we wanted to move to an area with good schools.
+We see a huge difference in the neighborhoods and home values.

+The county where you home will be situated will have publicly published rankings of the schools in your district.
+You should be able to find it with a quick google search (eg "[county] school rankings")  The builders will often also advertise this information if the schools are rated great.

 Easy Freeway Access
 -------------------